 Emergency Bankruptcy Filing

 At The Sellers Law Firm, when we file a Chapter 7 bankruptcy or a Chapter 13 debt consolidation there are numerous forms that we are required to file with the bankruptcy court.
 We are also required to have the debtor bring us 6 months of his/her past pay history and the past 3 years of tax returns.
 Many times, this may take a couple of days for the debtor to be able to gather all of this information.
 If you are facing a home foreclosure, wage garnishment, or car repossession you may have a situation in which a bankruptcy needs to be filed immediately.
-This is commonly referred to as an emergency bankruptcy filing, and our Montgomery, Selma and Central Alabama bankruptcy lawyers are always ready to help you!
+This is commonly referred to as an emergency bankruptcy filing, and our Montgomery bankruptcy lawyers and Selma bankruptcy lawyers are always ready to help you!

 When a Chapter 7 bankruptcy or Chapter 13 debt consolidation plan is filed, the automatic stay instantly takes effect.
 The automatic stay is like an injunction; it prohibits creditors from continuing collection actions, and it will stop a wage garnishment, foreclosure, or auto repossession.
 There are a few exceptions to this rule, but they are extremely limited.

 At the Sellers Law Firm, we are always here to help.
 All consultations are always free, and we can generally meet with you within 24 hours.
 Our phone lines are answered 24 hours a day!
 We have four offices located in Montgomery, Selma, Greenville, and Troy.
-You set an appointment to meet with one of our Montgomery, Selma, and Central Alabama bankruptcy attorneys by calling us or texting us at 334-LAWYERS (529-9377) or use the Contact Form on our website.
-Remember that doing nothing changes nothing so act today!
+You can set an appointment to meet with one of our Montgomery bankruptcy attorneys or Selma bankruptcy attorneys by calling us or texting us at 334-LAWYERS (529-9377) or use the Contact Form on our website.
+Remember that doing nothing changes nothing so use your phone and act today!

 The Sellers Law Firm is designated a debt relief agency by an Act of Congress and the President of the United States.
 We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for four decades.